LesBoloss-es/Camelotte/ppx_deriving_biniou/README.md

 ## Limitations

-Many OCaml type features are not currently supported (function types, object types, polymorphic types, first-class modules, etc.).
+Many OCaml type features are not currently supported (function types, object types, first-class modules, etc.).
 Attempting to derive these will result in a compile-time error with a descriptive message.

 If you need support for a specific type feature, please open an issue.
-We're happy to add support on demand!
+We are happy to add support on demand!

 ## Comparison to Atdgen

-[Atdgen](https://atd.readthedocs.io/en/latest/) is a more comprehensive and mature solution for working with Biniou (and JSON):
+[Atdgen] is a more comprehensive and mature solution for working with Biniou (and JSON):

 ### Atdgen advantages